louketo/louketo-proxy/README.md

    --revocation-url value                    url for the revocation endpoint to revoke refresh token [$PROXY_REVOCATION_URL] --skip-openid-provider-tls-verify         skip the verification of any TLS communication with the openid provider (default: false)
-   --openid-provider-proxy value             proxy for communication with the openid provider --scopes value                            list of scopes requested when authenticating the user --upstream-url value                      url for the upstream endpoint you wish to proxy [$PROXY_UPSTREAM_URL] --upstream-ca value                       the path to a file container a CA certificate to validate the upstream tls endpoint
+   --openid-provider-proxy value             proxy for communication with the openid provider --openid-provider-timeout value           timeout for openid configuration on .well-known/openid-configuration (default: 30s)
+   --scopes value                            list of scopes requested when authenticating the user --upstream-url value                      url for the upstream endpoint you wish to proxy [$PROXY_UPSTREAM_URL] --upstream-ca value                       the path to a file container a CA certificate to validate the upstream tls endpoint
-   --resources value                         list of resources 'uri=/admin|methods=GET,PUT|roles=role1,role2' --headers value                           custom headers to the upstream request, key=value --enable-encrypted-token                  enable encryption for the access tokens (default: false) --enable-logging                          enable http logging of the requests (default: false) --enable-json-logging                     switch on json logging rather than text (default: false)
+   --resources value                         list of resources 'uri=/admin|methods=GET,PUT|roles=role1,role2' --headers value                           custom headers to the upstream request, key=value --enable-default-deny                     enables a default denial on all requests, you have to explicitly say what is permitted (recommended) (default: false)
+   --enable-encrypted-token                  enable encryption for the access tokens (default: false) --enable-logging                          enable http logging of the requests (default: false) --enable-json-logging                     switch on json logging rather than text (default: false)